maproulette/maproulette3/DEVELOPMENT.md

 3. In your back-end server project, setup a .conf file that overrides properties as needed from `conf/application.conf` (unless you'd prefer to set explicit system properties on the command line when starting up the server).
-Refer to the `conf/application.conf` file, `conf/dev.conf` file and maproulette2 docs for explanations of the various server configuration settings.
+Refer to the `conf/application.conf` file, `conf/dev.conf` file and maproulette-backend docs for explanations of the various server configuration settings.
 At the very least, you'll want to make sure your JDBC url is correct and your OAuth consumer key and secret are set properly.

 4. Fire up your back-end server, specifying the path to your .conf file with `-Dconfig.resource` or explicitly specifying the various system properties on the command line.
-See the maproulette2 docs for details on starting up the server
+See the maproulette-backend docs for details on starting up the server

 5. Edit your `.env.development.local` file in your front-end project and set: